 A window for speed

 While the feeling of fresh air whipping through your hair as you cruise down the motorway can be appealing, it also increases drag, which lowers fuel efficiency.
-Keeping the windows closed while driving over 70mph can cut fuel consumption and carbon emissions by up to ten percent.
+Keeping the windows closed while driving over 70mph can save fuel usage and cut down carbon emissions by up to ten percent.
 Go easy on the air conditioning too as prolonged use can be very heavy on the fuel.

 Minimalist living